I read this column that there will be no Zune phone at CES. I am not disappointed because I was not expecting a Zune phone..

 Yahoo's statement reiterates that the current management is still committed to negotiating with Ballmer.

 If Microsoft and Mr. Ballmer really want to purchase Yahoo!, we again invite them to make a proposal immediately.
-And if Mr. Icahn has an actual plan for Yahoo! beyond hoping that Microsoft might actually consummate a deal which they have repeatedly walked away from, we would be very interested in hearing it.
+And if Mr. Icahn has an actual plan for Yahoo! beyond hoping that Microsoft might actually consummate a deal which they have repeatedly walked away from, we would be very interested in hearing it.--

 Score (following from yesterday's epic Wimbledon 2008 Finals): Advantage Ballmer and Icahn against Yang and Decker.